georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I Conduct a Federal Prison Inmate Search?

 There are five federal prison facilities located in Georgia.
-Individuals can conduct an inmate search online by using the Federal Bureau of Prisons (BOP) Inmate Locator tool.
-Querying parties can search by the inmate’s BOP register number, FBI number, or DCDC number.
-Users can also input the inmate’s full name, race, age, and gender in the Find By Name section to retrieve inmate information.
+Individuals can search inmates online using the Federal Bureau of Prisons (BOP) Inmate Locator tool.
+Querying parties can search by the inmate's BOP register, FBI, or DCDC numbers.
+Users can also input the inmate's full name, race, age, and gender in the Find By Name section to retrieve inmate information.
 The BOP updates the inmate database daily.
 Individuals having trouble finding an inmate can contact the bureau via a phone call at (202) 307–3198.
-Inquirers can also send written complaints and address it to the bureau’s location:
+Inquirers can also send written complaints and address them to the bureau's location:

 Federal Bureau of Prisons